-Specific Outcome Indicator Milepost for Passing Roadblock for Non-Passing Performance Competency Category Performance Research Academic Performance Grade of ≥B in Psy Course must be repeated before doctoral 617 (Research Design) comprehensive exams can be taken.
-Passing grade in Psy718 Course must be passed before doctoral comprehensive exams can be taken.
-(Professional Dissertation Proposal Continuation (PSY 719) must be Development and Dissertation taken for consecutive semesters until dissertation proposal has been successfully passed.
-Proposal proposarrias been successfully passed.
-Development) Passing grade in Psy 801 - 803 (Clinical If student does not pass internship, another clinical internship must be completed and passed before Internship) graduation.
+Specific Outcome Indicator Milepost for Passing Roadblock for Non-Passing Performance Competency Category Performance Research Academic Performance Grade of ≥B in PSY 617 (Research Design) Course must be repeated before doctoral comprehensive exams can be taken.
+Passing grade in PSY 718 (Professional Development and Dissertation Proposal Development) Course must be passed before doctoral comprehensive exams can be taken.
+Dissertation Proposal Continuation (PSY 719) must be taken for consecutive semesters until dissertation proposal has been successfully passed.
+Passing grade in PSY 801 - 803 (Clinical Internship) If student does not pass internship, another clinical internship must be completed and passed before graduation.
 Dissertation Research Passing dissertation defense Dissertation must be passed before graduation.
 Dissertation Continuation (PSY 704) must be taken for consecutive semesters until dissertation defense has been successfully passed.
-Passing evaluation for Practitioner- Student must participate in Practitioner-Scholar Research Symposium again in following year.
-Scholar Research Passing evaluation must be obtained before Symposium graduation.
-Ethical and Legal Clinical Supervisor Passing practicum Practicum instructor (PSY 735, PSY 738, PSY 741) Standards Ratings section with no receives failing evaluation from site supervisor. substandard Student fails & must repeat practicum and/or other performance on all remediation as indicated by the DCT.
+Passing evaluation for Practitioner- Scholar Research Symposium Student must participate in Practitioner-Scholar Research Symposium again in following year.
+Passing evaluation must be obtained before graduation.
+Ethical and Legal Standards Clinical Supervisor Ratings Passing practicum section with no substandard performance on all three ethics Practicum instructor (PSY 735, PSY 738, PSY 741) receives failing evaluation from site supervisor.
+Student fails & must repeat practicum and/or other remediation as indicated by the DCT.

-Specific Outcome Indicator Milepost for Passing Roadblock for Non-Passing Performance

-Competency Category Performance

-three ethics

-elements by end of

-placement

-Annual Review Satisfactory Unsatisfactory rating of this competency based on

-PDFs, multiple notes of concern or other

-documentation of this competency would cause the

-student to remediate and not be able to enter doctoral

-candidacy and internship application.

-Academic Performance Grade of ≥B in Psy Course must be repeated before doctoral

-661 (Ethics) comprehensive exams can be taken or third year of

-practicum is begun.

-Grade of ≥B in Psy Course must be repeated before Dissertation Methods

-617 (Research Course (PSY700) can be taken.

-Design)

-Passing grade in Psy Course must be repeated before Professional

-700 (Dissertation Development and Dissertation Proposal Development

-Methods) (PSY719) can be taken.

-Passing grade in Psy If student does not pass internship, another clinical

-801 - 803 (Clinical internship must be completed and passed before

-Internship) graduation.

-Faculty Mentor Rating Faculty rating ≥3 on DCT does not grant student permission to go on

-Request for internship until area of concern is remediated

-Clearance to Apply

-for Pre-doctoral

-Internship form item
+Specific Outcome Indicator Milepost for Passing Roadblock for Non-Passing Performance Competency Category Performance elements by end of placement Annual Review Satisfactory Unsatisfactory rating of this competency based on PDFs, multiple notes of concern or other documentation of this competency would cause the student to remediate and not be able to enter doctoral candidacy and internship application.
+Academic Performance Grade of ≥B in PSY Student demonstrates failing performance in class & 661 (Ethics) must repeat class.
+Failure would generally result in delay of student entering practicum sequence.
+Grade of ≥B in PSY Course must be repeated before Dissertation Methods 617 (Research Course (PSY 700) can be taken.
+Design) Passing grade in PSY Course must be repeated before Professional 700 (Dissertation Development and Dissertation Proposal Development Methods) (PSY 719) can be taken. , Passing grade in PSY If student does not pass internship, another clinical 801 - 803 (Clinical internship must be completed and passed before Internship) graduation.
+Faculty Mentor Rating Faculty rating ≥3 on DCT does not grant student permission to go on Request for internship until area of concern is remediated Clearance to Apply ' for Pre-doctoral Internship form item Internship form item

 Specific Competency Outcome Indicator Category Milepost for Passing Performance 4.4 submitted to Roadblock for Non-Passing Performance DCT Clinical Probes Must pass Advanced Case Presentation Probe to pass PSY 738 Student fails & must repeat practicum and/or other remediation as indicated by the DCT Passing ethics item of internship readiness portfolio is required for approval to apply for internship.
 Internship readiness portfolio probe must be passed before student is allowed to apply for internship.
 Communication and Interpersonal Skills Clinical Supervisor Ratings Passing practicum section with no substandard performance on all three Communications and Interpersonal Skills elements by end of placement Practicum instructor (PSY 735, PSY 738, PSY 741) receives failing evaluation from site supervisor.
 Student fails & must repeat practicum and/or other remediation as indicated by the DCT.
-Academic Performance Grade of ≥B in Psy 621 (Clinical Interviewing) Student demonstrates failing performance in class & must repeat class.
+Academic Performance Grade of ≥B in PSY 621 (Clinical Interviewing) Student demonstrates failing performance in class & must repeat class.
 Failure would generally result in delay of student entering practicum sequence.